How researchers are challenging complex Japanese stereotypes

 In 2019, the event was themed around diversity and showed artists, novelists and manga translators of both genders.
 ‘With an event like this you get a sense that all people and cultures are different, but also, not so different.
 There are aspects that unite us, like family connections or sexuality, and you begin to see these similarities with other cultures,’ explains Mark.
 Exposure to these similarities and differences is an important part of breaking down potentially damaging stereotypes.

-The first Japan Now North 2020 event is a screening of Ten Years Japan, an anthology film made up of five short films set in an imagined Japan ten years from now.
+The first Japan Now North 2020 event was a screening of Ten Years Japan, an anthology film made up of five short films set in an imagined Japan ten years from now.
 Guest speaker Chie Hayakawa directed the opening short, Plan 75, which depicts a country grappling with its rapidly ageing population.
 ‘The ‘Future’ theme takes on these problems but it also confronts how we see Japan.
 It might help us see the parallels we, in the UK, have with Japan and how we might also tackle social problems.
 It’s about learning from another culture for our own improvement,’ says Jennifer Coates.

 So what’s it like to have your mind changed by Japan Now North’s programme?
 Audiences have described leaving with a new found knowledge and a deeper understanding of another culture.
 Many have commented on how artwork, documentaries and literature they’ve been exposed to have challenged their perceptions of Japanese culture.
 Events like Japan Now North are filling a gap.